82magnolia/piccolo/README.md

             └── area_6
                 └── *.json

+Note, to obtain results in OmniScenes, please refer to the download instructions [below](https://github.com/82magnolia/piccolo#downloading-omniscenes-update-new-scenes-added).

 ### Installation
 To run the codebase, you need [Anaconda](https://www.anaconda.com/).
 Once you have Anaconda installed, run the following command to create a conda environment.